arthurprat/jkid/README.md

 	jkid [options] [key1 [key2 [...]]] file

 Works also with `stdin` and no `file` argument.
 A key can be an object key or an array index.
-If you have an array or an object which contains similar objects (i.e. objects that share the same name/value structure), you can use a dot '.' as a key at some level : it will expand the json for every object at that level (see example).
+If you have an array or an object which contains similar objects (i.e. objects that share the same name/value structure), you can use a dot `.` as a key at some level : it will expand the json for every object at that level (see examples 2 and 3), allowing for 'transversal' exploration of the json.
 Note that in that case the following keys must be in all objects at that level.

 Options :